What is the Excavator’s Operating Weight

 Large Excavators

 They are the largest class of excavators with a total weight of more than 45 metric tons.
-It’s mostly due to their large size and unit weight of various attachments.
+It’s mostly due to the large size and unit weight of various attachments.

 Lifting Capacity Of An Excavator